Updated October 18, 2021

 For this reason, it’s recommended that adults older than 50 years get most of their vitamin B12 from supplements or fortified breakfast cereals (1).

-But this doesn’t mean older adults shouldn’t eat vitamin B12-rich foods as they’re also high in protein.
+But this doesn’t mean older adults shouldn’t eat vitamin B12-rich foods as they’re also high in protein and other important nutrients.

 The best sources of vitamin B12, which are also good sources of protein, include (5):